signalfx/Metrics.NET.SignalFx/README.md

 Next you need to add a <signalFxReporter> stanza
 You must specify the following attributes:
  - apiToken - Your SignalFx token

+The following attributes are optional
+ - sourceDimension - What the name of the "source" dimension is.
  - sourceType - How you would like to configure the default source.
 Your choices are:
   - netbios
   - dns
   - fqdn
   - custom - If you specify this you must also specify the "sourceValue" attribute to specify the custom source.

-The following attributes are optional
  - sampleInterval - TimeSpan (defaults to 00:00:05, mininum 00:00:01) How often to report metrics to SignalFx
  - maxDatapointPerMessage - Integer (defaults to 10000, min 1, max 10000) The maximumum of points to report per message to SignalFx